Boeing Stock Forecast – Where Is Boeing Stock Headed?

 Outside of commercial airplanes, Boeing is also playing a larger role in the space industry.
 This industry is starting to gain much more media attention with private companies like SpaceX, Blue Origin, and Virgin Galactic pushing the boundaries of space travel.

 At the end of the day, Boeing is one of the biggest players in one of the most important industries in the United States.
 Prior to the pandemic slump of 2020, Boeing stock was up about 500% from 2010 to the start of 2020.

 Despite taking a few punches in recent years, it seems to be getting its feet back underneath it.
-Since the United States is unlikely to slow down defense spending anytime soon, Boeing’s future is probably brighter than the last few years indicate.
+Furthermore, since the United States is unlikely to slow down defense spending anytime soon, Boeing’s stock forecast is probably brighter than the last few years indicate.
 That being said, where you decide to invest your money will always be a personal decision.